hyurl/alar/README.md

 })();
 ```

-Just try `ts-node remote-service`, and the service will be started immediately.
+Just try `ts-node src/remote-service` (or `node dist/remote-service`), and the
+service will be started immediately.

 And in app.ts, connect to the service before using remote functions: